farnoosh27/Covid-19-Analysis/README.md

 ## Questions
-1) Do death people have a higher mortality rate?
+1) Do old people have a higher mortality rate?
 2) Are male more likely to die from Covid-19?